oVirt/ovirt-site/source/event/workshop/vdsm-workshop-november-2011.html.md

 *   Q: is there any plan to formalize the hooks?
 *   A: no plans. hooks are not intended to be sustainable; send patches to get those features included in oVirt

-You are invited to take a look at an assortment of completely unsupported set of [danken.fedorapeople.org/hooks-2011-11-02.tar.gz Vdsm hooks]
+You are invited to take a look at an assortment of completely unsupported set of [Vdsm hooks](http://danken.fedorapeople.org/hooks-2011-11-02.tar.gz)

 ## VM Livecycle API